WSm-77/traffic_light_management/README.md

 To utilize commands from JSON file for simulation running:

-1. Create new class for application
+1. Create a new class for the application
-2. Prepare simulation and call ```runManager()``` method with specified paths to input and output files inside your ```main()``` function.
+2. Prepare the simulation and call the ```runManager()``` method with specified paths to input and output files inside your ```main()``` function.

 #### Gradle setup

-Inside *build.gradle* file if necessary add following lines to specify main class of your application:
+Inside the *build.gradle* file, if necessary, add the following lines to specify the main class of your application:

 ```groovy
 plugins {